-Professor Luciano Floridi is the Honorary/Advisory Philosopher of the United Sigma Intelligence Association.
+Professor Luciano Floridi is an Honorary / Advisory Fellow Philosopher of the United Sigma Intelligence Association (USIA).

 His research concerns primarily Information and Computer Ethics (aka Digital Ethics), the Philosophy of Information, and the Philosophy of Technology.
 Other research interests include Epistemology, Philosophy of Logic, and the History and Philosophy of Scepticism.
 He has published over a 150 papers in these areas, in many anthologies and peer-reviewed journals.
 His works have been translated into many languages, including Arabic, Chinese, Dutch, French, German, Greek, Hungarian, Italian, Japanese, Lithuanian, Persian, Polish, Portuguese, Russian, and Spanish.

 His lifetime project is a tetralogy (not his term) on the foundation of the philosophy of information, called Principia Philosophiae Informationis.